El Loco Surgido

 I wish to do this privately, with my wife Liz Dunn, at our home in Santa Fe, New Mexico (or other place to be determined), in a non-dramatic and as peaceful and painless way as possible.
 This will involve appropriate sedation provided by medical providers of our choosing.
 I wish to avoid pain and suffering, which is my primary goal during the process, along with an assurance of certainty of the outcome.

-I may be creating a video stating these wishes through an appropriate medium and source, and desire for this video to be made available to others upon request, as determined by my wife, Liz Dunn.
-If possible, I will post all this on a website for others to view.
+I will be creating a video stating these wishes through an appropriate medium and source, and desire for this video to be made available to others upon request, as determined by my wife, Liz Dunn.
+If possible, I will post all this on a website, most likely this one, or if not I will post a link here for others to view.

 Michael David McCaffery